Tuesday, October 12, 2010

 8. Clean Up Time Can Be Just as Fun as Play Time

-With all these toys and playing, all the play areas in your home are bound to get messy.
+With all these toys and playing, all the play areas in your home are bound to get a little (or a lot) messy.
 At as early an age as possible, it's a good idea to teach your child by example that picking up and putting away their games and other play things is part of having fun.
 That's because if they put everything away neatly each time when they are done, they'll always be able to find things easily the next time they're in the mood for playing.
-When it's time to clean up, turn on some music, and turn cleanup time into a game that you play along with your child.
+When it's time to clean up, turn on some music, and transform cleanup time into a game that you play along with your child.
 If you at least look like you are enjoying the cleanup, your child will likely enjoy it too.

 9. Community Resources are Everywhere